mateuskoOAMDG/AudioSwitch1/README.md

 The program is written for ATtiny1624.
 It is necessary to install support for MegaTinyCore microcontrollers in the Arduino IDE: https://github.com/SpenceKonde/megaTinyCore

+In the file library.zip there is a library for controlling signal decoding from IRC, which must be unpacked into the library folder for Arduino, e.g. Arduino/library